Find a Part Now

 Mechanical

 The 600's great size, weight, and numerous hydraulically driven amenities required more power than Mercedes' largest engine at that time, the 3-litre 6-cylinder M189, could produce.
-A new V8 with more than twice the capacity was developed, the 6.3 L M100.
+A new V8 with more than twice the capacity was developed, the 6.3 L (384.4 cu in) M100.
 It featured single overhead camshafts (SOHC) and a Bosch-made intermittent multipoint manifold injection, and developed 250 PS (184 kW; 247 hp).

 The 600's complex 150-bar (2,176 psi) hydraulic pressure system powered the automobile's windows, seats, sun-roof, boot lid, and automatically closing doors.
 Adjustable air suspension delivered excellent ride quality and sure handling over any road surface.